Majili: Plot

-Poorna Chandar Rao, who lives in Vizag with his father Rama Chandar Rao, aspires to play for the Indian Cricket Team and wants to initially get selected for the local railway team.
+Poorna, who lives in Vizag with his father Rama Chandara, aspires to play for the Indian Cricket Team and wants to initially get selected for the local railway team.
 While trying to get money to get into a cricket team, he runs into Anshu, and after some misunderstandings, they become close and fall in love.
 However, they are later separated by Anshu's parents and the circumstances that plague them: Anshu, who promises to return to Poorna, never comes back.
 Poorna falls into a depressed state, turning to alcohol for his pain and pushing away his cricket career.

 Meanwhile, Sravani, Poorna's neighbour, had been in love with Poorna, which he is unaware of.
 When she had learned of Poorna's love for Anshu, she had been distancing herself from him, but she marries him after a few years after seeing his and his father's pain.
 Poorna marries Sravani due to pressure from his father, but maintains his distance and does not go to work, instead reliving his memories with Anshu and relying on Sravani's salary for money to buy alcohol, who works for the Indian Railways at Simhachalam Railway Station.

 When Poorna goes to Dehradun to help select some cricket players for the youth team, he encounters Meera, Anshu's daughter.
 He learns from Anshu's father that Anshu and her husband Kunal died in an accident and agrees to take Meera back with him to Vizag for cricket training, at Anshu's father, Rajeev's request.
 Meera while training with Poorna, learns the truth about her mother and Poorna, insists that she would play only as a representative of the local Railway team, which needs at least one of her parent as an employee of Railways.
 So, Poorna and Sravani decide to adopt Meera so that she can participate in the local railway team and follow her passion for cricket.
 However, Meera says that she will only agree if Poorna and Sravani act like a husband and wife and not strangers, which they agree to.